Spread Betting Examples – How It Works

 In this example you have reduced your initial margin requirement from £111 to £75.50 by attaching a stop-loss to your position.

 You can also open your position without a stop-loss and attach a stop to it later.
 This would also have the effect of reducing your margin requirement on the open position.
+Remember, this applies to pro clients (on the web-based platform) only.

 Note that, if you choose a large stop distance, so that this calculation exceeds the normal margin requirement, your margin is capped at the normal level, in this case £111.